schlich/loomio_help/content/user_manual/users/navigation/index.md

 ## Notifications

-In the [navigation bar](navigating_loomio), the Bell icon will show all activities in threads you've started or participated in and all @mentions.
+In the navigation bar at the top of the page, the Bell icon will show all activities in threads you've started or participated in and all @mentions.
 Just click on one of them to see details or participate.

 <video width="600" height="400" playsinline muted loop controls>
 <source src="checking_notifications.mp4" type="video/mp4">